-Small business owners can borrow up to $10 million to pay for payroll, rent, mortgage interest, and utilities under the newly available SBA 7(a) Paycheck Protection Program (PPP) Loan.
+Small business owners can borrow up to $10 million to pay for payroll, rent, mortgage interest, and utilities under the newly available Paycheck Protection Program (PPP) loan.
 The loan is available from any Small Business Administration (SBA)-approved lender as well as through online loan brokers.
 Loan proceeds used for eligible expenses will be forgiven for up to eight weeks of eligible expenses, effectively converting the loans into small business grants.

 How the Paycheck Protection Program Loan Works

 A Paycheck Protection Program loan converts into a grant if it’s used to cover payroll, rent, mortgage, and utility costs during the forgivable period of the loan (up to 24 weeks).
 For most small business owners, the entire process is relatively straightforward—from determining eligibility to applying for forgiveness.

 The steps small business owners must take for the PPP loan include:

 - Gather necessary documents

 - Select a lender